rayui/scooby/README.md

   - the public ip v4 address of your cluster
 - LC_EXTERNAL_NM
   - network mask of your external nic
-- LC_INTERNAL_IP
-  - the private ip v4 address of your cluster
-- LC_INTERNAL_NM
-  - network mask of your cluster nic
-- LC_INTERNAL_DEVICE
-  - the internal device name for your cluster (e.g. eth1)
 - LC_EXTERNAL_DNS
   - external DNS provider, e.g. 1.0.0.1
 - LC_EXTERNAL_DOMAIN
   - domain on external nic - the domain of your lan
 - LC_EXTERNAL_GW
   - public gateway of your lan
 - LC_LOCAL_DNS
+  - local dns provider, e.g 192.168.1.66
+- LC_INTERNAL_IP
+  - the private ip v4 address of your cluster
+- LC_INTERNAL_NM
+  - network mask of your cluster nic
+- LC_INTERNAL_DEVICE
+  - the internal device name for your cluster (e.g. eth1)
+- LC_INTERNAL_DOMAIN
+  - the internal domain name of your cluster, (e.g. sunnydale)
 - PACKER_GITHUB_API_TOKEN
   - your Packer API token
 - SSH_AUTH_KEY